Eigenvector-based acceleration strategies for gradient-type methods: Spectral acceleration techniques

 We now extend the result of Lemma~\ref{eigvgrad} to the more practical situation when the vector $g_{k} = v$ is only an approximate eigenvector.
 Consider a step $k$ at which we apply the iterate \eqref{genscheme} with either \eqref{eq:alpSD} or \eqref{eq:alpMR}.
 Either of these two steplengths is denoted by $\alpha_k $ in what follows.
 If we view the current gradient direction $g_k$ as an approximate eigenvector and we recall that $\alpha_k\inv$ is the associated Rayleigh quotient, we can define the associated residual:

 Let us now compute the negative residual for the next iterate of the SD or MR scheme.
 Starting with

 we see that

-We have therefore proved the following result. \begin{proposition} Assume that the iteration \eqref{genscheme} is applied at a certain step $k$ with either steplength \eqref{eq:alpSD} or \eqref{eq:alpMR} and let $ \rho_k$ be the residual of the vector $g_k$ considered as an approximate eigenvector of $A$, as given in \eqref{eq:EigRes}.
+We have therefore proved the following result, which is actually valid for any gradient-type method. \begin{proposition} Assume that the iteration \eqref{genscheme} is applied at a certain step $k$ with either steplength \eqref{eq:alpSD} or \eqref{eq:alpMR} and let $ \rho_k$ be the residual of the vector $g_k$ considered as an approximate eigenvector of $A$, as given in \eqref{eq:EigRes}.
 Then the gradient of the next iterate satisfies the \emph{equality}: in which $\alpha_k$ stands for either $\alpha_k\up{SD} $ or $\alpha_k\up{MR} $. \end{proposition}

 Note that we recover the case of Lemma~\ref{eigvgrad} when $g_k$ is an exact eigenvector since in this situation $\rho_k=0$ and therefore we clearly have $g_{k+1} = 0$.
 In the general situation and when $\alpha_k$ is not large the next gradient norm is of the order of the \emph{product of the previous gradient norm and the norm of the residual norm of the same gradient considered as an approximate eigenvector.} Note that the eigenvector residual norm uses a different Rayleigh quotient for each of the methods SD or MR.